Keith Forbes

-Keith MacKenzie Forbes (28 May 1906 – 7 September 1996) is a former Australian rules footballer who played for Coburg in the Victorian Football Association (VFA), and for Essendon, North Melbourne (as captain-coach), and Fitzroy in the Victorian Football League (VFL).
+Keith MacKenzie Forbes (28 May 1906 – 7 September 1996) was an Australian rules footballer who played for Coburg in the Victorian Football Association (VFA), and for Essendon, North Melbourne (as captain-coach), and Fitzroy in the Victorian Football League (VFL).

+A small goalkicking rover, he stood at 171 cm.
+Forbes' 475 career goals is the most by any player who never played finals in VFL/AFL history.
+Forbes kicked eight or more goals in a match three times, all for Essendon at Windy Hill: eight against Fitzroy in 1929, eight against North Melbourne in 1934, and nine against South Melbourne in 1936.

 Family

 The son of Donald Forbes, and Sarah Jane Forbes, née MacPhail, Keith MacKenzie Forbes was born on 28 May 1906.

 He married Dorothy Viola Brown on 25 November 1935.

-Football

-A small goalkicking rover, he stood at 171 cm.

-Coburg (VFA)
+Coburg

-Forbes played a total of 30 games for Coburg over three seasons (1926–1928), and was part of the 1927 premiership team.
+After being told by his local club South Melbourne that he was too small for league football, Forbes signed with new VFA club Coburg.
+He played a total of 30 games for the VFA Lions over the three seasons from 1926 to 1928, and was part of the 1927 premiership team.

-Essendon (VFL)
+Essendon

-Forbes transferred to Essendon without a clearance from Coburg, having played for Coburg for the first five matches in the VFA's 1928 season, as did another two of his (1927 Grand Final winning) Coburg team-mates, Aub Charleston, and Ernie Martin.
+Forbes transferred to Essendon without a clearance from Coburg, having played for Coburg for the first five matches in the VFA's 1928 season, as did another two of his 1927 Grand Final winning Coburg team-mates, Aub Charleston, and Ernie Martin.

 He was twice runner-up in the Brownlow Medal; in 1930 (joint), and in 1935.
-He twice Essendon's best and fairest twice, and was runner-up on two occasions.
+He took Essendon's best and fairest twice, and was runner-up on two occasions.

 He captained Essendon in 1934, 1935, and 1937.
 He stepped aside to allow Jack Baggott to captain/coach in 1936 and part of 1937, serving as the team's vice-captain.

-In nine of his ten years with Essendon, he either won, or was runner-up in goal kicking.
-In his first year with Essendon (1928), despite missing the first five matches (he made his debut in round 6), he came third.
+In nine of his ten years with Essendon, he either won, or was runner-up in goalkicking.
+In his first year with Essendon (1928), despite missing the first five matches, he came third.
 He kicked his 200th VFL goal in 1932 and was the first Essendon player to achieve this milestone.
 Forbes went on to also be the first Essendon player to kick both 300 and 400 goals.
 He achieved the 300 goal mark during the 1935 season, and then the 400 goal mark during his final, tenth year at Essendon in 1937.